Telesink Go SDK

 }

 The function returns true if the event was sent successfully and false otherwise (disabled, missing endpoint, network error, or non-2xx response).
-It will never panic — any errors are logged to stderr and the call fails gracefully so your app stays happy.
+It will never panic.
+Errors are logged to stderr, and the call fails quietly.

 What’s under the hood

-The entire package is small, clean, and built with Go best practices using only the standard library.
+The package is small and uses only the standard library.
 It:

 Next steps